MyPureCloud/genesys-spark/packages/genesys-spark-components/README.md

 # Spark Web Components

-This repo contains the CSS and custom elements that make up Genesys' design system, [Spark](https://spark.genesys.com).
+This repo contains the custom elements that make up the bulk of the [Spark](https://spark.genesys.com) design system.
+Developers should prefer using the [`genesys-spark`](../genesys-spark/README.md) package and avoid importing this package directly unless there is a specific reason to do so.

 ## Component Evolution